vaibhav-pawade/NewsFlow/README.md

 # 📰 NewsFlow

-NewsFlow is a simple Android news app built using **Jetpack Compose**.
-It shows top headlines and allows users to bookmark articles and read full news inside the app.
+JobTrack is a simple Android application that helps users track job applications, manage details, and stay organized throughout their job search.

 ---